magnars/stasis/README.md

 ## Usage

-Stasis works with a map of pages:
+The core of Stasis is two functions: `serve-pages` and `export-pages`.
+Both take a map from path to contents:

 ```clj
 (def pages {"/index.html" "<h1>Welcome!</h1>"})